1. Is it common to worry about children’s friends and friendships?

 At primary school, children often have disagreements with their friends, but they usually sort them out quite quickly.

-When your child comes to you with a friendship problem, spend some time talking and listening.
+When your child comes to you with a friendship problem, spend time talking and listening.
 This will help you find out what’s happening.

 If you’re concerned, talk to your child’s teacher to find out more.
 If there’s a bigger issue, you can work with the teacher to sort it out.
 Our articles on building a relationship with your child’s school and problem-solving for parents and teachers have tips.

-7. My child doesn’t talk about their school friends any more.
+7. My child doesn’t talk about their school friends anymore.
 What can I do?

 8. My child isn’t invited to as many parties and playdates as other children.
 Should I be worried?

-It’s also good to remind yourself that your child doesn’t need to be popular to be happy and confident.
+It’s good to remind yourself that your child doesn’t need to be popular to be happy and confident.

 Supporting your school-age child’s friendships is a great way to get to know children at your child’s school and encourage healthy friendships.